heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-27-execute-commands-in-other-directories.md

    $ (cd ../project-b && touch hello.txt && echo "Hello World" > hello.txt)
    ```

-3. You can display the contents of the `hello.txt`- file with the [cat](https://linuxize.com/post/linux-cat-command/) command:
+3. You can display the contents of the `hello.txt` file with the [cat](https://linuxize.com/post/linux-cat-command/) command:

    ```bash
    $ cat ../project-b/hello.txt